Google Search Console is a must if you want to understand how your content performs as well as whether it’s properly optimized for Google.

 Clicking on Pages and sorting your report by Difference in ascending order will show you the pages that suffered the biggest drops in traffic.

 Start analyzing these pages, and click on their URLs one by one, switching to the Queries report and sorting them by Difference.
 This way, you’ll identify which queries are bringing you less traffic.
 These findings will point you in the right direction when it comes to which particular content pieces need to be updated.

 Add new content to these and update stats or research data to make them more relevant.
-All this will take you significantly less time than researching for and creating a new blog post from scratch, and you can increase your traffic very quickly.
+All this will take you significantly less time than researching for and creating a new blog post from scratch, and you can score some great SEO wins and increase your traffic very quickly.

 Google Search Console is a powerful tool that you can use to keep track of your SEO efforts, improve them, as well as get content ideas.
 Don’t forget about your existing content as it’s equally important as producing new pieces, so make sure to update and refresh it regularly based on Google Search Console analytics.

 I am the founder and manager of BeFound SEO and the main consultant.
 I started offering SEO services back in 2007 when I had to explain SEO, as most people had no idea what it was and how much it could help their business online.
 I still love seeing the results from SEO.